 Watch: Silva came up with the goods at the death against Dortmund

-With 23 goals, Silva is now enjoying the most prolific league season of his career.
+Though Frankfurt's Champions League challenge has since stuttered, with 27 goals, Silva is personally enjoying the most prolific league season of his career.
 He hit 16 in 32 Portuguese Primeira Liga outings for boyhood club Porto in 2016/17, which prompted his big-money move to Milan.
 However, he struggled to adapt to Italy both on and off the pitch, only netting twice in 24 Serie A appearances.
 After a more successful spell on loan at Sevilla in 2018/19, he arrived in Frankfurt and has never looked back.
-He could even set a new single-season scoring record for the club if he overhauls Bernd Hölzenbein's 26 goals from 1976/77.
+His goal in Matchday 33's 4-3 defeat to Schalke saw him set a new single-season scoring record for the club, overhauling Bernd Hölzenbein's 26 goals from 1976/77.

 "I had one year in Milan and it wasn't the best for me," Silva explained.
 "Mentally, it wasn't a good year.
 The most important thing is your mind, and that was the key to those moments.
 When things aren't going well for me, I try to do something new, to make a change.
 I think the secret was to find myself again, and staying in Germany was the best decision.
 Now I'm feeling right again, putting in my best performances."

 Silva's polished club form should also guarantee him a spot in the Portugal squad at this summer's UEFA Euro 2020, where he will be part of a formidable attacking arsenal featuring Bernardo Silva, Bruno Fernandes, Diogo Jota, Pedro Neto, Joao Felix and his idol, Cristiano Ronaldo.
 Portugal's favourite sporting son previously touted Silva as his long-term successor.